Table of Contents Show

 Travelers to the capital should not miss San Jose La Sabana Park, a popular hangout for locals.
 The park is one of the nation’s largest and most important urban green spaces, comparable to Central Park in New York.

-There are many activities to choose from in La Fortuna, which accounts for its popularity.
-La Fortuna is the perfect place from which to enjoy virtually all Costa Rican adventure tours.
+La Fortuna has many activities to choose from, which accounts for its popularity.
+La Fortuna is the perfect place to enjoy virtually all Costa Rican adventure tours.

 La Fortuna Waterfall, which can be done in an hour or two, is a must-see.
-There can be a lot of crowds during the high season of this popular attraction.
+There can be many crowds during this popular attraction’s high season.